-This detailed guide explains the carpet area meaning, built-up area meaning, super built-up area meaning, formulas, examples, loading factor, and the key differences between all three measurements.
+This guide explains carpet area meaning, built-up area meaning, super built-up area meaning, along with formulas, examples, loading factor, and key differences to help you make a smart and informed property decision.

 If you are wondering what is carpet area in flat, it includes the rooms and internal spaces that can actually be used for living purposes.